MANIFESTO

 APPROACH

-Practices in Transition | Critically engaging with practices such as avant-garde, experimental filmmaking, video art, installation, and artists’ films.
+Practices in Transition | Critically engaging with practices such as experimental filmmaking, video art, installation, and artists’ films.
 Encouraging the practice of artists that occupy unique positions between video art and cinema.

-Exhibiting Cinema | Aiding in the distribution and exhibition of films, meanwhile emphasizing the political relevance of the conditions of distribution and display.
+Exhibiting Cinema | Aiding in the production, distribution and exhibition of experimental cinema, meanwhile emphasizing the political relevance of the conditions of distribution and display.